Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 #### Setup Dev machine

-The _Dev machine_ is setup to run the jobs for the CI/CD pipeline.
+The _Dev machine_ (i.e. Jetson device) is setup to run the jobs for the CI/CD pipeline.
 Since the test device is a ubuntu/ARM64 platform we will need to build the ARM64 docker images on the host platform with same HW configuration.
 Another approach is to setup a docker cross-build environment in Azure which is beyond the scope of this tutorial and not fully validated for ARM64 configuration.

 ##### Azure DevOps Agent

-Install the self-hosted Azure DevOps agent.
+Install the self-hosted Azure DevOps agent onto the dev machine.
 Follow the instructions on this page: https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops.

 ##### Install Azure IoT Edge Dev Tool